 NOT READY TO CHOOSE A MAJOR?
+UNIVERSITY STUDIES (UST)

-For students who are undecided about their choice of major, our University Studies Program (UST) provides the opportunity to discover and to investigate various options.
+For students who are undecided about their choice of major, the University Studies Program provides the opportunity to discover and to investigate various options.
 Because of the structure of the baccalaureate degree, it is possible for students during their first semesters to choose coursework that allows them to be on track for a number of different majors.
 Since there is a good deal of overlap in required courses for many majors and degree programs, University Studies students may consider several major options before committing to a particular one.
-It is often possible to plan course schedules for the first few semesters that will fulfill requirements in more than one potential major, with the exception of highly structured programs such as engineering or elementary teacher education.
+It is often possible to plan course schedules for the first one or two semester(s) that will fulfill requirements in more than one potential major, with the exception of highly structured programs.

-University Studies students are assigned to professional advisors in the University Advisement Center.
-The advisors work one-to-one with UST students to choose their courses, prepare to meet major entrance requirements, and design an overall academic plan that will enable students to get the most out of their University education.
+University Studies (UST) students are assigned to professional advisors in the University Studies Program.
+The advisors work oneto-one with UST students to choose their courses, prepare to meet major entrance requirements, and design an overall academic plan that will enable students to get the most out of their University education.
 Freshman UST students are given an opportunity to participate in LIFE (Learning: Integrated Freshman Experience), taking either a LIFE cluster designed especially for UST students, or enrolling in a traditional LIFE cluster along with students in declared majors.

 UST is a University-wide program, not affiliated with any one college at UD.
 UST students work with their advisors to consider majors from across the entire spectrum of more than 120 undergraduate programs.
-To assist UST students in identifying majors of possible interest, the University Advisement Center has grouped all the UD majors into six broad "interest areas;" see the complete list of majors and interest areas at:
+To assist UST students in identifying majors of possible interest, UD majors have been grouped into six broad "interest areas;" see the complete list of majors and interest areas at http://ust.udel.edu/.

-http://www.udel.edu/advisement/interestareas.html